Deeakron/COMP-523-J/journal.md

 ### Journal Entries
 #### September 4th
+* Mentor Meeting
+  - Reviewed the website
+  - Discussed plans for actual implementation
 * Team Meeting
   - Decided to use node.js as the backend
   - Discussed user-stories for next client meeting